deuxfleurs-org/garage/doc/book/src/reference_manual/configuration.md

 Increase this if sled is thrashing your SSD, at the risk of losing more data in case of a power outage (though this should not matter much as data is replicated on other nodes).
 The default value, 2000ms, should be appropriate for most use cases.

-## The `[rpc_tls]` section

-This section should be used to configure the TLS certificates used to encrypt intra-cluster traffic (RPC traffic).
-The following parameters should be set:

-- `ca_cert`: the certificate of the CA that is allowed to sign individual node certificates
-- `node_cert`: the node certificate for the current node
-- `node_key`: the key associated with the node certificate

-Note tha several nodes may use the same node certificate, as long as it is signed by the CA.

-If this section is absent, TLS is not used to encrypt intra-cluster traffic.

 ## The `[s3_api]` section